 Walking Tours and Cable Cars

 As we mentioned earlier walking is one of the best ways to experience Skopje.
 You can walk solo or opt for a guided or self guided tour and explore areas like the Old Bazaar and the Kale Fortress.
-WeGoTrip self audio tours can give you a deeper insight into the city and help you discover some hidden gems.
+WeGoTrip audio tours can give you a deeper insight into the city and help you discover some hidden gems.

 For a panoramic view of Skopje take the cable car to the top of Vodno Mountain, the highest point in Skopje.
 Starting from the Middle Vodno neighbourhood in the southwest of the city the ride to the top takes 6-8 minutes and offers stunning views of the city and the surrounding mountains.
 At the top you’ll find the Millennium Cross, a 66 meter high symbol of Christianity.
 The gondola has 28 standard cars for 8 people each and 2 VIP cars for 4 people each.